-By two o'clock there was still no sign of him.
-Every minute that passed seemed like a dull stab delivered straight to her heart.
-What she was feeling was a kind of panic—an irrational fear that had no clear definition.
+By 2:00 there was still no sign of him.
+Every passing minute seemed like a dull stab delivered straight to her heart.
+What she was feeling was a kind of panic—an irrational fear with no clear definition.
 After some moments she stood up and walked past the secretariat doorway to the ladies lavatory.
 A cleaning woman was stepping out with her trolley as Ama came in.
 The lavatory was empty.
 She placed her handbag on a washbasin and looked at her face in the mirror—not for the first time that day.
 The smooth, long folds of her braided hair were unruffled, but her usually bright face was dark and overcast—like a sky drenched in fog.
 It reminded her of Mrs Tuoyo's face on the many occasions in the past when she would sit in her rocking chair, knitting and complaining about the vicissitudes of life.

 "Are your witnesses here?" the clerk had said.

 The woman had looked at her askance and said, "I hope you know your event is slated for 2:30."